mgavino/spring-boot-appengine-jpa-datanucleus/README.md

 }
 ```

-At this point, let's go to separate 2 ways to config Objectify
+At this point, I would like to separate 2 ways to config Objectify

-### Simple configuration
+#### Simple configuration

 As we need to init _ObjectifyService_ and register our entities before doing any operation, we can add in our _main_ class (_Application.java_) the next method:
 ```